Digital receipts in a B2B context

 Content

-A couple of months back, I wrote a blog post about digital receipts.
+I have earlier written a blog post about digital receipts.
 It’s a topic that I’m still interested in, and that interest will most certainly continue.
 Because, as I wrote at that point in time, the idea about a 100 % digital exchange of receipts between merchants (in physical retail) and their customers – in B2C as well as B2B – makes good sense.
-In this blog post, I’ll dive a little bit deeper into the B2B part, because there’s a few obvious gaps that needs to be taken care of, before the digital receipts makes sense within this space.

-Designed for private consumers
+Designed for private customers

-Many B2B users are already working with a digital tool for expense management.
-Most of these tools are already so fast and intuitive to use, that a setup where only a limited amount of the receipt’s lands 100 % digitally with the user, probably would end up making the process inconvenient.
-It would result in a process, where the user sometimes should take one action and sometimes another, in order to carry out the same task.
-In most cases, it isn’t desirable if a defined process has multiple routes for solving specific sub-tasks.
 If we have a look at, how the digital receipt flow works in the solution provided by the largest supplier of company credit cards in Scandinavia, there’s a 24-hour lead time before the digital receipt is delivered to the users travel expense system.
 This creates a broken workflow, and the user must wait before coding the actual expense with a justification and one or more categorizations.
 That’s ineffective.
-By the way, many suppliers within the expense categories I referred to, can, for example through mobile-apps, deliver a PDF-receipt, which easily can be shared directly to a travel expense app.

 A fine meshed global network

 Another factor, with a significant implication, is the B2B users geographical purchase behavior.
 As opposed to private consumers, a quite large share of the professional users has a much wider geographical spread in their spending.
 Obviously, this has to do with business traveling across borders.
-In our user data, we see that overall, there’s a 70/30 split between domestic and non-domestic transactions.
-In other words, if solutions, that works across borders, isn’t developed, we’ll still see a quite large chunk of transactions, where receipts cannot be delivered 100 % digitally.
-A global network is preferred.
-Maybe this is wishful thinking, unless large players like VISA and MasterCard steps into this area.

 Understand the professional users’ buying behavior

-Seen form my chair, the players, that are currently developing and selling digital receipt solutions, haven’t acquainted themselves properly with the professional users’ buying behavior.
-It’s very different from the behavior of private consumers.
 So again, the idea of digital receipts is brilliant, but some key components, and most importantly, a basic understanding of the professional users’ needs are missing, before the technology really will create value for businesses and their employees.

 Related articles